-“I got a baseline test at age 37 and it was clean, and I had no family history, so it definitely came as a shock,” Francis said, of her Stage 1 breast cancer diagnosis.
+“I got a baseline test at age 37 and it was clean, and I had no family history, so it definitely came as a shock,” Francis said, of her Stage I breast cancer diagnosis.
 “The tumor was in my left breast and was very aggressive, so had I waited to get my annual mammogram or put it off, my situation now might have been very different.”

-Francis said she was scared, but after her first visit with Piedmont Atlanta Hospital surgeon William Barber, M.D., she began to face the cancer with strength rather than fear.
+Francis said she was scared, but after her first visit with Piedmont surgeon William Barber, M.D., she began to face the cancer with strength rather than fear.

 “When you are diagnosed with cancer, there’s a huge psychological aspect of your treatment,” Francis said.
 “I got this horrible news and I didn’t know what to do, what the plan would be or who to talk to until I met with Dr. Barber.
 He basically took me through Cancer 101 and was always there for me.
 I didn’t have to worry about all the odds and ends of my treatment, because he was there for everything.
 This is how healthcare is supposed to work.
 I could not believe how smooth the whole process was and when I walked out of his office after our first meeting, I had hope that I didn’t have before.”

 The girls were able to raise a little over $200 for the cause.
 Amelia also asked for donations instead of presents for her birthday in May, which raised an additional $100.
 Likewise, Kalieann asked for donations for the Breast Health Center at her birthday party in October, which raised an additional $575.
 Dr. Barber sat down with the girls over the summer to thank them for their generosity.

 “That can help other people,” Dr. Barber explained to them.
 “Sometimes, people don’t have money for mammograms so when we can pay for their mammograms ahead of time through donations like yours, they don’t have to wait and we can give them a test that they may never have been able to get before.”

 “She will be very peaceful and calm and won’t feel any pain while she’s going through it,” Dr. Barber assured them.
 “We’ll make her cancer go away so she can live a long, long time.
-We’re going to make sure your Mom here is well, but a loving family is a big help.”
+We’re going to make sure your mom is well, but a loving family is a big help.”